D3One/StartUp-Own/Glossary/README.md

 | **Networking** | The act of interacting with others to exchange information and develop professional or social contacts.
 A critical skill for any founder. | |
 | **To be in the game** | To be an active, knowledgeable participant in the startup ecosystem. | |

 This lexicon is your cheat sheet to navigating the complex and exciting world of startups.
-Use it to communicate effectively with investors, potential co-founders, and your team.
-Good luck building the next unicorn! 🦄

 ---